by Steve Immerman

 Selection of Glass: Some brands of glass are formulated to minimize devitrification, especially those marketed to kilnformers as "compatible" fusing glass, such as Bullseye, Spectrum and Uroboros.
 Art glass primarily made for stained glass work and float glass (window glass) is more prone to this problem.
 Opalescent glass is more prone to devit than is transparent (cathedral) glass.
 Capping an opalescent glass with a layer of clear or transparent glass is one way to prevent devit.
 Using clear powder over the opalescent glass may work also.

 Another method of preventing devitrification on troublesome glass is to use an overspray or flux.
 These are products that must be evenly applied to the surface of the glass before firing - usually with an airbrush.
 Examples of these include Spray A, Super Spray, Black Magic, and borax.
-I am not going to discuss the relative merits of these products, but keep in mind if you choose to use one that some contain lead and should not be used on food bearing surfaces.
+I am not going to discuss the relative merits of these products, but keep in mind if you choose to use a flux, that some contain lead and should not be used on food bearing surfaces.
 Also, some will chemically react with certain glasses causing discoloration - always test these products with the glass you are going to use before spraying them on a large or complex project.

-Refiring Glass: Whenever glass is brought back to full fusing temperatures the is a risk of devitrification appearing, as if the time above 1300F from the first firing is added to the second.
+Refiring Glass: Whenever glass is brought back to full fusing temperatures the is a risk of devitrification appearing, as if the time above 1350F from the first firing is added to the second.
 Sandblasting between firings prevents this, as it presents a new, unfired surface.
-Another strategy is to add another layer of unfired sheet glass or glass powder on top of the previously fired surface.
+Another strategy is to add another layer of unfired sheet glass or clear glass powder on top of the previously fired surface.

 Kiln Atmosphere: We often have material in the kiln other than glass which can cause fumes or impurities in the air.
 Examples of these materials are fiber paper, Thinfire™ paper, glue, enamel, mold ingredients, whiting, or moisture associated with any of these items.
 If these products can be avoided it will be helpful - but that is not always possible.
 Venting the kiln by having the lid or door open a bit as it heats up can help dissipate the fumes.
 Most organic binders burn off below 800F, so after that the lid can be closed.
 As mentioned above, factors can combine, causing devit where either alone would not.
 An example is a ground edge of glass fired adjacent to Thinfire™ paper will often devitrify - but it might not on a kiln washed shelf.